animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 <div class="paragraph">

-Similar to GemFire's `ReflectionBasedAutoSerializer`, {sdg-acronym}'s `MappingPdxSerializer` lets you filter the types of objects that are serialized and deserialized.
+Similar to GemFire's `ReflectionBasedAutoSerializer`, SDG's `MappingPdxSerializer` lets you filter the types of objects that are serialized and deserialized.

 </div>